-5 Days In Maui
+5 Days In Maui itinerary

-I spent a full week in Maui during March while touring the main Hawaiian Islands to write this and other travel guides.
-It’s important to note that Maui’s tour operators offer a plethora of paid activities, as you might expect from an over-visited island.
-In this sample itinerary, we’ll stick to basics and mostly concentrate on activities that you can do independently.
-I’ll also stress that if you have this image of a tropical paradise that you’ll get to enjoy on your own – think again!
-Maui is very developed, perhaps too developed.
-Its finest coasts are overtaken by resorts and golf courses, its roads are congested, and its beaches are… OK.
+I spent a full week in Maui while touring the main Hawaiian Islands.
+It’s important to note that Maui’s tour operators offer many paid activities, as you might expect from an over-visited island.
+In this Maui itinerary, we’ll stick to basics and mostly concentrate on activities that you can do independently.

 - Day 1: Essential Maui Tips, Scenic Road to Hana [This Page]